 oligodendroglial features, giant cell glioblastoma).
 Patients will be eligible if the original histology was a lower grade glioma and a subsequent histological diagnosis of glioblastoma or variants is made.

-3.1.2 Patients must have shown unequivocal evidence for tumor progression on the previous treatment regimen (prior to enrollment on this study) by MRI scan of the brain with and without contrast within 14 days prior to registration.
+3.1.3 Patients must have shown unequivocal evidence for tumor progression on the previous treatment regimen (prior to enrollment on this study) by MRI scan of the brain with and without contrast within 14 days prior to registration.
 The dose of steroids must be stable or decreasing for at least 5 days prior to the scan.
+Patients with tumor progression who then undergo surgical resection prior to enrollment on study may be eligible as long as pathology confirms progressive or recurrent GBM (or variants).
+For patients who undergo surgical resection, registration on study may not occur any sooner than 28 days from surgery; an MRI scan of the brain with and without contrast is still required within 14 days prior to registration on study but is not required to demonstrate measurable disease or tumor progression after surgery.

 * Leukocytes > 3,000 cells/mm3